 Does your employer provide group life insurance as part of your employee benefits?
-Having it can be a great start to giving you and your family peace of mind – especially during uncertain times.
+If so, you're already off to a great start.
+And with a few simple steps, you can give your family even more peace of mind.

 - adding additional optional life insurance through your group plan (if the option exists) or